Anna the anaconda got pregnant all by herself — by ‘virgin birth’

 Parthenogenesis is not necessarily a product of captive circumstances.
 The process has been documented in the wild and is known to occur within species where the female might not see a male for an extended period of time, LaCasse said.

-Based on that, parthenogenesis was a logical explanation for Anna’s immaculate conception.
+Based on that, parthenogenesis was a logical explanation for Anna’s babies.

 But before the aquarium could make it official, the staff biologists “had some detective work to do,” according to a news release.